Cybercriminals use sophisticated tactics to impersonate trusted or legitimate sources via email, phone call and text.

 Security tips: Never grant access to your device when you receive this type of call.
 Don’t provide the caller with any personal, account or computer-related information.
 Instead, ask the caller for their name, as well as the name of their company.
 Then hang up, and call back using the official phone number for the company.

-Be leery of people you’ve met online – often through dating or social media sites – who initially seem romantically interested in you.
-But, as time goes on, they ask for money (usually by wire transfer or gift card) to pay for a medical emergency, the cost of travel to visit you or some other reason.
+Be leery of people you’ve met online–often through dating or social media sites–who initially seem romantically interested in you.
+But, as time goes on, they ask for money (usually by wire transfer, gift card or cryptocurrency) to pay for a medical emergency, the cost of travel to visit you or some other reason.

 While the details of these schemes vary, they all involve a fraudster asking you to pay a small fee upfront in exchange for a larger return later.
 The payout you’re promised may be connected with an investment opportunity, lottery winning or special gift.
 After paying the fee, you’ll receive little or nothing of value in return.